Skip to main content

 Brightspot search

 Brightspot includes a very powerful search feature to allow you to easily find the exact asset you are looking for.
-The robust full-text search capabilities within Brightspot to allow you to find the correct asset with your first search attempt (or similar).
+The robust full-text search capabilities within Brightspot allow you to find the correct asset with your first search attempt (or similar).
 You can also create an advanced query search to provide more granular search data.
 Once you set up and perform a search, you can also save those search settings to use again in the future, and Brightspot will remember the combination of search view and search filters you selected, saving you time as you navigate the results in the future.

 Brightspot search features save time for editors by providing several easy-to-use filters to narrow down the search results, multiple search results views to better organize content, as well as integrated search options that allow editors to search in third-party libraries for the right piece of media.